 Turn on the firewall before using computer: when you connect computer to the new cable or DSL modem, you need to confirm that all the firewalls are opened; otherwise, you'll be exposing in front of viruses and intruders.

-Always keep your antivirus and anti-spyware software updating: to be honest, the antivirus programs are often very annoying – they always blocks some of the applications you want to use.
+Always keep your antivirus and anti-spyware software updating: to be honest, the antivirus programs are often very annoying – they always block some of the applications you want to use.
 Sometimes, you'll need to stop anti-virus programs before installing new software.
 And the antivirus and anti-spyware software is updated very quickly.

 Perform disk defragment on a regular basis: frequent installation & uninstallation of programs or adding and deleting data will produce disk fragmentation, having a bad impact on the disk performance.
 So you're supposed to conduct disk defragment regularly to improve this.

 Don't open links, attachments or websites casually: some viruses or ransomware may hide in the links/websites/links sent to you.
 Once you open them, your computer will get attacked.
 So please be careful enough when opening new sites/links/attachments.

 Avoid overclocking on CPU, graphics cards and other accessories: if overclocking is really needed, please pay high attention to the board temperature.

 Save the old Master Boot Record (MBR): when it's necessary to modify the Master Boot Record of hard drive, you had better save the old Master Boot Record before any changes are made.
 In this way, even if the modification failed, you're able to restore the MBR.

 How FDISK /MBR rewrites the Master Boot Record